 How sparkly is your diamond shape?

 Most brides expect their diamond to sparkle.
-Because the ‘sparkle factor’ depends on the diamond’s cut, it’s useful to understand the effect your diamond shape has on it:
+And because the ‘sparkle factor’ depends on the diamond’s cut, it’s useful to understand the effect your diamond shape has on it:

 View ring styles: Round, Princess, Marquise, Pear, Emerald Cut, Cushion, Prince Cut